T-Kozikopoulos/car-dealership-website/README.md

 # car-dealership-website
-Fully functional car dealership website that runs locally (might eventually deploy sometime in the future).
+Fully functional car dealership website that runs locally (might deploy online sometime in the future).

 Made using Django, Bootstrap and PostgreSQL.